 Nymphadora Tonks [a.k.a Tonks/Dora] (Harry Potter series)

-+ Breaking a plate (which acted as her introduction to the series) and other things
++ Breaking a plate (which acted as her introduction to the series).

-+ Falling down/over things which includes falling over the same umbrella stand on more than one occasion (in the film she simply stumbles over the umbrella stand).
++ Falling down/over things which include falling over the same umbrella stand on more than one occasion (in the film she simply stumbles over the umbrella stand).

 We don’t witness Tonks doing normal activities so this makes it difficult to bring up any more comparisons – after all, she has magic to aid if she struggles with buttons and shoelaces, etc!

 J. K. Rowling hasn’t revealed if any of her characters have dyspraxia or not but with Daniel Radcliffe revealing his own dyspraxia, it created a golden opportunity for J. K. Rowling to reveal to us if any of her characters have dyspraxia.
 She hasn’t, yet, so we can come to our own conclusion for the time being.